dbratus/NChannels/README.md

 	{
 		string line;

-		//The reader acquires some data item by item reading
+		//The reader acquires some data item by reading
 		//some IO source asynchronously.
 		while ((line = await Console.In.ReadLineAsync()).Length > 0)
 		{